deejaygeroso/terraform-aws-ec2/README.md

 Execute command `ssh-keygen -f mykey` inside the director of either `/stage` or `/prod`.
 This will create two files: `mykey` and `mykey.pub`.
-If you want to modify the filename, just update the value `RSA_KEY_FILENAME` on the `terraform.tfvars` file
+If you want to modify the filename, just update the value of `RSA_KEY_FILENAME` on the `terraform.tfvars` file

 ## Project Files and Directory Structure